 The painting Supergirl 8 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
 This painting fits perfectly into modern rooms.
 The leading colors – blue, yellow, navy.

 The eighth painting from the “Supergirl” series.

-The painting took part in exhibitions of contemporary art, organized by the US Daylighted Gallery from San Francisco – “Discovery Landscape 2”, Feeling art: a curated collection of contemporary art in diverse media: New York – Founder Institute NYC, San Francisco – Pink Onion, The urban, 32One, V Boutique, Paris – Yooma, Best Western France
+The painting took part in exhibitions of contemporary art, organized by the US Daylighted Gallery from San Francisco – “Discovery Landscape 2”, Feeling art: a curated collection of contemporary art in diverse media: New York – Founder Institute NYC, Millennium Broadway San Francisco – Pink Onion, The urban, 32One, Paris – Yooma, Maison Montmartre.

 Cubism is an early 20th century avant-garde art movement that revolutionized European painting and sculpture.
 In addition, some people say that it’s the most influential art movement of the 20th century.

 Noteworthy in cubist artworks, objects are rather analyzed, broken up and reassembled in an abstracted form.
 Instead of depicting objects from a single viewpoint, the artist depicts the subject from a multitude of viewpoints to represent the subject in a greater context.
 The most famous painters associated with the cubism movement are especially Georges Braque and Pablo Picasso.

 “Cubism is like standing at a certain point on a mountain and looking around.
 If you go higher, things will look different; if you go lower, again they will look different.
 It is a point of view.”
 Jacques Lipchitz